Kurocon/QuasselWeb-Franz-Plugin/README.md

 # QuasselWeb-Franz-Plugin
-A plugin for use your QuasselWeb instance on Franz
+A plugin to use your QuasselWeb instance on Franz

 # Installation
 1. Open the Franz Plugins folder: